agrawal-d/cph/docs/user-guide.md

    them.
 Or, use the 'Run Testcases' button from the activity bar ( in the bottom).

+1. Imported problems are placed into judge-named folders (for example Codeforces, AtCoder, SPOJ, CSES, Eolymp, UVA) when recognized.
+Unknown judges stay in the workspace root.

 ## Using with your own problems

 1. Write some code in any supported language ( .cpp, .c, .rs, .python).